CesiumGS/cesium/Documentation/Contributors/PresentersGuide/README.md

 ## Provide Context

-Chances are that your topic is second nature to you; you work on it all day.
+Your topic is probably second nature to you; you work on it all day.

 Your audience does not.

-Things that are obvious to you are often not obvious to your audience.
+Things that are obvious to you are often not obvious to them.

 Focus less on details, and instead **focus on providing context**, especially at the start of your talk.
 Otherwise, you will loose the audience the moment they [can't see the forest for the trees](http://www.urbandictionary.com/define.php?term=can%27t+see+the+forest+for+the+trees).